huaiyu0112/certificate/README.md

 # Certificate letter
-See the short course participation certificate letters.
+See the certificate letters for the short courses participation.